We Welcome Your Application to Join Us!

 - 3 weeks before your trip: take three 1-hour hikes or walks in your boots.

-- 1 week before your trip: take two 2-hour hikes or walks in your boots with a backpack loaded with 15-20% of your body weight.
+- 1 week before your trip: take three 2-hour hikes or walks in your boots.

 Preparing for Service